July 22nd, 2011

 Samantha Yates Borgstedt, a Texas Tech graduate and employee of Cotton Economics Research Institute, teamed with Darren Hudson, Director of Cotton Economics Research Institute at Texas Tech, to compile a book highlighting the importance of the agricultural industry.

 The Big Spring Police Department reported the following activity between 7 a.m.
-Tuesday and 7 a.m. today:
+Thursday and 7 a.m. today:

 â¢ JAMES BRYAN KEITH HAMMONDS, 21, of 2611 Dow, was arrested Thursday on two warrants from other agencies.